Bali Dive Sites – Tulamben Bay

 Tulamben has become Bali’s most famous diving area and therefore where you are most likely to meet internationally recognised underwater photographers and writers.

-Tulamben Bay, like the rest of Bali, is situated in the richest marine biogeographic zone in the world.
+Tulamben Bay, like the rest of Bali, is situated in the world’s richest marine biogeographic zone: The Indo-Pacific.
 Being on the north east coast, the bay receives very plankton-rich waters from the major ocean current that moves from the Pacific to the Indian Ocean.
-This, coupled with the fact that the three main dive sites provide totally different physical environments, mean that Tulamben contains a stunningly diverse underwater ecosystem.
+This, coupled with the fact that the three main dive sites provide totally different physical environments, means that Tulamben contains a stunningly diverse underwater ecosystem.

-These include the USAT Liberty Wreck, the Coral Garden or house reef, and the Drop-Off.
+These include the USAT Liberty Wreck, the Coral Garden or house reef, and the Drop-Off/Wall dive.

-Everyone from 10 year old Junior Open Water divers, to hard-to-please underwater photographers to the holiday snorkeller can find something to admire here – and there is a lot to admire.
+Everyone from 10 year old Junior Open Water divers, to hard-to-please underwater photographers, to the holiday snorkeller can find something to admire here.

 Small village on the north east coast of Bali